We understand that unexpected events may mean that you need to withdraw money before you reach age 65.

 Moving to Australia?
 While you can’t withdraw money from your KiwiSaver account when you move, you can:

-- transfer your KiwiSaver balance (including your member tax credits) to an Australian complying superannuation fund; or
+- transfer your KiwiSaver balance (including your government contributions) to an Australian complying superannuation scheme; or

 - leave your money in New Zealand to access when your reach retirement age.